puppal1/llama-cpp-api/README.md

 ./server.sh 8080
 ```

-The server will automatically:
+The server scripts automatically:
-- Check for any existing server on the specified port and stop it
+- Check for any existing server on the specified port and stop it if running
 - Set up the environment and models directory
 - Start a new server instance

+#### Managing the Server

+The consolidated server scripts handle starting, stopping, and restarting operations:

+1. **To stop a running server:**
+   - On Windows: Press Ctrl+C in the terminal window running the server
+   - On Linux/macOS: Press Ctrl+C in the terminal window running the server
+   - Alternatively, start the script again and it will detect and stop any existing server on the same port

+2. **To restart a server:**
+   - Simply run the server script again - it will automatically stop any existing server on the specified port and start a new one

+3. **To check if a server is running:**
+   - On Windows: `netstat -ano | findstr ":8000"` (replace 8000 with your port)
+   - On Linux/macOS: `lsof -i :8000` (replace 8000 with your port)

 The server will be available at `http://localhost:8000/` (or your custom port) and the API will be accessible at `http://localhost:8000/api/v2/models`.